realthunder/asm3-wiki/Topological-Naming.md

   `makeWire`, and also as `Part.Wire` constructor.
 This function accepts list or compound of unsorted edges.
 And will automatically connects the edges to form one or more wires (as compound)
-* `makEFace`, exposed to Python through `Part.makeFace`, and as the `Part.Face` constructor.
 * `makECompSolid`, exposed to Python as `Part.CompSolid` constructor

-All of these method, except `makEFace`, do not really generate new element names, but only map existing element names, although, it may append the tags of the input shape to avoid name conflict. `makEFace` will name the new face, if and only if there is more than one face generated, by combining the edge names of the outer wire of the face.
+All of these method do not really generate new element names, but only map existing element names, although, it may append the tags of the input shape to avoid name conflict.

 The following code demonstrate how `makECompound` maps the input shape elements into the new compound shape.
-The prefix `CMP` is the default op code of compound making operation.
+For name `Edge10;:T1:6`, the trailing `;:T` is the marker for tag.
+The following `1` is the actual tag, and `:6` is the source element name length. `6` means the first five characters, i.e. `Edge10`.

 ```python
 import Part,pprint